-Wake Technical Community College adheres to SB668, the General Assembly of North Carolina, Session Law 2007-546, Senate Bill 668, An Act to Promote the Conservation of Energy and Water Use in State, University, and Community College Buildings.
-The main objectives of sustainable, energy efficient design are to avoid resource depletion of energy, water, and raw materials; prevent environmental degradation caused by facilities and infrastructure throughout their life cycle; and create buildings that are livable, comfortable, safe, and productive.
-Please refer to the following link to obtain this document:
+Wake Technical Community College adheres to NC General Statute 143-64.10 Conservation of Energy, Water, and Other Utilities in Government Facilities; NC General Assembly Session Law 2007-546, Senate Bill 668 An Act to Promote The Conservation of Energy and Water Use in State, University, and Community College Buildings; and NC Governor Roy Cooper's Executive Orders, EO80 & EO246.
+The main objectives of sustainable, energy efficient design is to avoid resource depletion of energy, water, and raw materials; prevent environmental degradation caused by facilities and infrastructure throughout their life cycle; and create buildings that are livable, comfortable, safe, and productive.
+Please refer to the following links to obtain these documents: